Irmin Schmidt: Personal life

-Irmin Schmidt began a relationship with Hildegard Reittenberger after performing at the East German music festival in 1957.
-The couple got married six years later in 1963.
+Irmin Schmidt began a relationship with Hildegard Reittenberger after performing at an East German music festival in 1957.
+The couple married six years later in 1963.
 They have a daughter, Sandra, born in April 1970.
-Sandra married Jono Podmore in 2001.
-The couple has a daughter Lara Podmore.
+Sandra and a grandson Tom born in 2003.

 Hildegard became Can's manager in 1972, after they fired their previous manager, Abi Ofarim.
-In 1979, she established record label, Spoon Records, taking control of the copyright for the Can discography.
+In 1979, she established the record label, Spoon Records, taking control of the copyright of the Can discography.
+As of 2026, Schmidt lives between Germany and Provence, Southern France, for over forty years.